SlexAxton/yepnope.js/README.markdown

 ##Current Version##

-0.2.3 (Note LABjs is in a bit of flux with some new browsers, so check the labjs repo for changes there.
-I'll keep on top of it as well.)
+0.5.0

 ##License##

 All of the yepnope specific code is under the WTFPL license.
-However, LABjs is subject to it's own license (currently BSD or MIT)
+Which means it's also MIT and BSD (or anything you want).
+However, A.getJS is subject to it's own license (currently unlicensed)

 ##Thanks##

+Ralph Holzmann - A lot of Yepnope's code is his.

-Kyle Simpson - He is the creator of LABjs of which is fantastic.
-All of the _actual_ loading in yepnope uses LABjs under the covers, so that's all him.
+Kyle Simpson   - He is the creator of LABjs of which a lot of this is inspired by.

 Paul Irish     - Thanks or whatever.